Casimir Pulaski: Exhumation and analysis of remains

-In 1853 remains found on a bluff above Augustine Creek on Greenwich Plantation were believed to be the general's.
-These bones are interred at the Casimir Pulaski Monument in Savannah, Georgia.
+In 1853, remains found on a bluff above Augustine Creek on Greenwich Plantation were believed to be the general's.
+These bones were reinterred at the Casimir Pulaski Monument in Savannah, Georgia.
 They were exhumed in 1996 and examined during a forensic study.
 The eight-year examination, including DNA analysis, ended inconclusively, although the skeleton was consistent with Pulaski's age and occupation.
 A healed wound on the skull's forehead was consistent with historical records of an injury Pulaski sustained in battle, as was a bone defect on the left cheekbone, believed to have been caused by a benign tumor.
 In 2005, the remains were reinterred in a public ceremony with full military honors, including Pulaski's induction into the Georgia Military Hall of Fame.

 A later study funded by the Smithsonian Institution, the results of which were released in 2019, concluded from the mitochondrial DNA of his grandniece, known injuries, and physical characteristics, that the skeleton was likely Pulaski's.
 The skeleton has a number of typically female features, which has led to the hypothesis that Pulaski may have been female or intersex.
-A documentary based on the Smithsonian study suggests that Pulaski's hypothesized intersex condition could have been caused by congenital adrenal hyperplasia, where a fetus with female chromosomes is exposed to a high level of testosterone in utero and develops partially male genitals.
+A documentary based on the Smithsonian study suggests that Pulaski's hypothesised intersex condition could have been caused by congenital adrenal hyperplasia, where a fetus with female chromosomes is exposed to a high level of testosterone in utero and develops partially male genitals.
 This analysis was based on the skeleton's female pelvis, facial structure and jaw angle, in combination with the fact that Pulaski identified as and lived as male.

+However, there is no conclusive argument or evidence that Pulaski was intersex.
+The question remains unsettled due to the limited understanding of how an intersex condition might be revealed in the analysis of a skeleton.
+There is no way to prove that Pulaski was born intersex without a DNA test.

+In 2022, in a scholarly article, a Polish-American academic historian published a detailed account of the relevant primary sources and recounted a significant number of evidentiary problems with the historical sources and DNA evidence on which the Smithsonian documentary relied.
+This study suggested that the bones that led to the "intersex" conclusion were in fact not the bones of Pulaski.